uwmadison-chm/hedonometer/README.md

 ## Requirements

-This was written and tested in Ruby 2.2.0, and then upgraded to 2.6.0.
+This was written and tested in Ruby 2.2.0, and then upgraded to 2.6.1.

 ## Getting Started

+Development prerequisites:

+    sudo apt install postgresql libpq-dev nodejs

+(or any other [ExecJS](https://github.com/rails/execjs) runtime)

 Installing this is the same as installing any Rails app.
 Clone, `bundle install`, `rake db:migrate`.